ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 ```
 Here, the type of the storage of A is changed in-place.
 More
 generally, this allows ITensors to have more generic in-place
-functionality, so you can write code where you don't know what the s
+functionality, so you can write code where you don't know what the
-torage is until runtime.
+storage is until runtime.

 This can lead to certain types of code having perfomance problems,
 for example looping through ITensors can be slow: